 Ormsby is considered one of the best bass players in the Western Hemisphere.

-Ormsby has performed at CabaretFest in previous years and is happy to be returning as a part of the Festival again this year.
+Ormsby has performed at the Provincetown CabaretFest for the past five years and is happy to be returning as a part of the Festival again this year.

 Alan Clinger, Cape Cod